-In the election of the Class II directors, you may vote "FOR" the nominees or your vote may be "WITHHELD" with respect to one or more of the nominees.
-With respect to the ratification of the appointment of Ernst & Young LLP as our independent registered public accounting firm for our fiscal year ending December 31, 2011 and the advisory vote on executive compensation, you may vote "FOR," vote "AGAINST" or "ABSTAIN."
-With respect to the advisory vote on the frequency of the voting on executive compensation, you may vote "EVERY YEAR," "EVERY TWO YEARS," "EVERY THREE YEARS" or "ABSTAIN."
+In the election of the Class III directors, you may vote "FOR" the nominees or your vote may be "WITHHELD" with respect to one or more of the nominees.
+With respect to the ratification of the appointment of Ernst & Young LLP as our independent registered public accounting firm for our fiscal year ending December 31, 2012 and the advisory vote on executive compensation, you may vote "FOR," vote "AGAINST" or "ABSTAIN."
 If you "ABSTAIN," the abstention has no effect on the voting results, although abstentions are considered votes cast for the purpose of determining the presence of a quorum.
 If you provide specific instructions, your shares will be voted as you instruct.

-If you sign your proxy card with no further instructions, your shares will be voted in accordance with the recommendations of the board of directors ("FOR" the Class II nominees to the board of directors, "FOR" ratification of Ernst & Young LLP as our independent registered public accounting firm for our fiscal year ending December 31, 2011, "FOR" the proposal regarding an advisory vote on executive compensation and "EVERY THREE YEARS" for the proposal regarding an advisory vote on executive compensation, and in the discretion of the proxy holders on any other matters that properly come before the Annual Meeting).
-If you are a beneficial holder and do not return a voting instruction form, your broker, bank or nominee may only vote on the ratification of Ernst & Young LLP as our independent registered public accounting firm for our fiscal year ending December 31, 2011.
+If you sign your proxy card with no further instructions, your shares will be voted in accordance with the recommendations of the board of directors ("FOR" the Class III nominees to the board of directors, "FOR" ratification of Ernst & Young LLP as our independent registered public accounting firm for our fiscal year ending December 31, 2012, and "FOR" the proposal regarding an advisory vote on executive compensation, and in the discretion of the proxy holders on any other matters that properly come before the Annual Meeting).
+If you are a beneficial holder and do not return a voting instruction form, your broker, bank or nominee may only vote on the ratification of Ernst & Young LLP as our independent registered public accounting firm for our fiscal year ending December 31, 2012.